 Five years after Byrne’s empty coffin slid into the cold sea, Hunter published an article describing Byrne’s anatomy and skeleton.
 He simultaneously exhibited the skeleton in his museum as one of his most prized possessions.
-It remains on display in the Hunterian Museum at the Royal College of Surgeons in London.
-When Joshua Reynolds’s painted Hunter’s portrait, he included the legs of Byrne’s giant skeleton in the background.

-Despite the fact Byrne’s corpse had been boiled in acid and placed on public display for over two centuries, the DNA remained intact.
+Despite the fact that Byrne’s corpse had been boiled in acid and placed on public display for over two centuries, the DNA remained intact.
 The scientists discovered a mutant version of the aryl hydrocarbon-interacting protein gene.

 Known as the “gigantism gene”, this causes uncontrolled body growth.
 It also matched exactly with genes found in four modern day ‘giants’ who live relatively close to Byrne’s birthplace in Co.
 Derry.